mrvladplotnikov/static-site-demo/content/ru/works/bronze-hoof.md

 As a result, we had to adjust the arrangement to each level’s design to avoid sharp breaks in the melody.

 That is why music is best evaluated in the context of the game.
 You need to see (or rather hear) for yourself how it works together with the gameplay.
-To do this, you can {{<link_blank "download the game" "">}} or watch a video with the passage of all levels below.
+To do this, you can {{%link_blank "download the game" ""%}} or watch a video with the passage of all levels below.

 ## Result

 ### Music in the context of gameplay:

-{{<yt "KvkxgtwrxpM" "Bronze Hoof Video">}}
+{{%yt "KvkxgtwrxpM" "Bronze Hoof Video"%}}

 ### The full Bronze Hoof soundtrack:

-{{<yt "L1uLt1mapLc" "Bronze Hoof Video">}}
+{{%yt "L1uLt1mapLc" "Bronze Hoof Video"%}}